bajoriad/Image-Carving/README.md

 Implemented the seam carving algorithm.
 Resized images to shrink their dimensions while not distorting the original image.

-Skills : C++, dynamic memory, pointers
+Skills : C++, dynamic memory, pointers, structs